Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Gibbs ensemble, Boltzmann equation, and Ergodic hypothesis

 \section{Gibbs ensemble, Boltzmann equation, and Ergodic hypothesis}

-Particles are small in sizes and the interaction switches off rapidly in the microscopic scale of the order of de Broglie wave length in collisions.
-They preserve the kinetic energy and momentum, and the transition probabilities are determined by the dynamics in the microscopic scale.
-They follow Markov nature.
-This collision term leads the Boltzmann equation consistent with the Gibbs ensemble.
-The states in the space of the wave functions $\Psi_{p}(t)$ reveal the particle properties of conserving the kinetic-energy, and the probabilities Eqs.$(\ref{exponential1}), (\ref{exponential2})$ of this behavior.
-After the many independent transitions, the distribution follows the principle of equal a priori probability and the Boltzmann distribution,
+Probability due to $\Gamma T$ comes from the microscopic region of the order of de Broglie wave length, and satisfies the kinetic-energy conservation.
+This term leads the Boltzmann equation consistent with the Gibbs ensemble.
+The states in the space of the wave functions $|\Psi_{(p)}(t)\rangle $ reveal these particle properties and the probabilities Eqs. $(\ref{exponential1})$, and $(\ref{exponential2})$.
+Transitions occur independently, the distribution follows the principle of equal a priori probability and the Boltzmann distribution,

-using an average energy per each freedom $\frac{1}{\beta}=k \text {T}$.
+using an average energy per each freedom $\frac{1}{\beta}=k_B \text {T}$, here $k_B$ is the Boltzmann constant and T is the temperature.
 The states follow the normal thermodynamics expressed by the Gibbs ensemble \cite{Tolman}.
 Many phenomena in fact follow this distribution.

-Now the space expressed by $\Psi_{w}(t)$ reveals the overlap of the waves that is expressed by the wave function in macroscopic short time-interval, and remains the same long period.
+Now $P^{(d)}$ due to QCS, $|\Psi_{(w)}(t) \rangle$, revealing the wave's overlap is rapid, and remains the same long period.
 That does neither satisfy the conservation law of the kinetic energy, nor the Markov nature.
-In the decays, they follow the time-independent power law Eq.($\ref{power-law})$ instead of the exponential behavior.
-The probability $P^{(d)}$ determines the initial probability for the Boltzmann equation that is proportional to a power of the visible energy, i.e., the kinetic energy.
-Accordingly, this distribution is determined by the wave functions and follows the power law in the kinetic energy, and is independent of the temperature.
-This behavior is observed in many area.
-They should show the characteristics of the interacting waves in non-equilibrium situations.
-It would be important to note that the total statistical ensemble of these waves are the product of this term and that of Gibbs ensemble
+In the decays, they follow the time-independent power law Eq. ($\ref{power-law})$ instead of the exponential behavior.
+The probability $P^{(d)}$ determines the initial probability for the Boltzmann equation, and follows the power law in the kinetic energy, and is independent of the temperature.
+This kind of behavior has been observed in many area in dilute systems, and will be studied in a forthcoming work.
+The total statistical ensemble of these waves are the product of this term and that of Gibbs ensemble

 where $P_{D}$ is the distribution corresponding to $P^{(d)}$.